Learn about mixing colors with a color changing milk experiment. Your kids will think this trick is science magic!

 We took this milk experiment as an opportunity for George to be introduced to mixing primary colors to see what colors they would make.

-Pour milk into a small, flat dish (a pie plate worked perfect for us).
+First, pour milk into a small, flat dish.
+A pie plate worked perfectly for us.

-Squirt drops of food coloring in all different colors, (affiliate link), or just two primary colors, into the milk.
+Squirt drops of food coloring in all different colors (affiliate link), or just use two primary colors, into the milk.

 Be sure to not mix it up!

 Just let the drops sit as they are.

 Dip a Q-tip (cotton swab) into some dish soap.
 I don’t believe it matters what type of dish soap, but we used Ivory dish soap and had great success.